alphagov/government-service-design-manual/service-manual/the-team/induction-and-development/service-manager-induction.md

 The 4-day induction programme aims to equip newly appointed service managers with the basic knowledge, network and confidence to take the lead in transforming digital services.

-All newly appointed service managers should book to participate in the induction programme and all 3 days of the [open programme](open-programme.html).
-More experienced service managers or others in specialist roles in government may choose to book onto any or all of the open programme days.
+This programme is designed specifically for newly appointed service managers who complete the programme in cohorts drawn from across government departments and agencies.
+After completing the induction programme, participants are also expected to join all 3 [open programme](open-programme.html) days.

 All sessions will run at a central London location.

 The programme is funded centrally, but you or your department will need to pay for any accommodation, meals and subsistence expenses, in line with your departmental policies.

-#Contents
+#What's covered

 The induction programme includes the following modules: